 I halved the recipe from The Barefoot Contessa Cookbook which still yielded a ton of soup and there were plenty of leftovers, which neither of us minded at all.
 Ina Garten’s split pea soup with chorizo for days and days!

 The soup was thick, flavorful, and the chorizo was a wonderful smoky addition.
-This was the best split pea soup recipe I’ve ever eaten and it will definitely make a appearance on my menu again soon and next time I made add some biscuits for dipping!
+This was the best split pea soup recipe I’ve ever eaten and it will definitely make a appearance on my menu again soon and next time I might add some biscuits for dipping!